ilmanzo/ilmanzo.github.com/content/post/faulty_disk_simulation.md

 Image credits: [Mick Haupt](https://www.pexels.com/@mickhaupt/)

-In this article I would like to explore the tools we have available in linux to simulate dealing with broken disks, that is, drives that more or less randomly report errors.
+In this article I would like to explore the powerful tools we have in Linux to simulate dealing with broken disks, that is, drives that more or less randomly report errors.
 Why is this important ?
 Because by simulating errors that will also happen sooner or later in the real world, we are able to create software that is more robust and can withstand any problems on the infrastructure.

 ## Setup

-In order not to create problems in our development system, and to make the process as portable as possible, we start by creating a dummy 1GB disk based on the loop filesystem.
+In order not to have troubles in our development system, and to make the process as portable as possible, we start by creating a dummy 1GB disk based on the [loop device](https://en.wikipedia.org/wiki/Loop_device).

 ```bash
 # dd if=/dev/zero of=/myfakedisk.bin bs=1M count=1024